~Writing a Biography ~

 (Back to top)

-I first saw this treasure-trove on a visit to the Huntington in the 1990s.
-Having read portions of her oral history, including those describing how she first met Erskine (see EXCERPT at the top of this page), I was captivated by her warmth, intelligence, and passionate spirit as well as by her dramatic life-story and the richness and poignancy of her memories.
+I first saw this treasure-trove on a visit to the Huntington in the late 1990s.
+I read portions of her oral history and found myself captivated by her warmth, intelligence, and passionate spirit, by her dramatic life, and by the richness and poignancy of her memories.

 (Back to top)